 A few times a year I’ll cook a 45 qt pot of tomato sauce just for canning.
 I use all quart jars.
 I cook the sauce for hours and make sure the temp is well over 200 degrees.

 I wash all my quart jars and run them through my dishwasher on a very hot cycle right before I am going to fill them with the hot sauce.
 I add a little salt and lemon juice to each jar before filling.
 I usually try to remove some air bubbles before putting the lids and caps on.

 My question is am I suppose to do a boiling water bath next?
 I never have and my sauces have lasted over a year with no problems.
 Maybe three or four out of about 50 quarts will have some mold when I take the lid off but that’s probably because a lid didn’t sit right.

 The sauce is all for personal consumption.
 I just wonder if the boiling all the cans is a waste of time and not necessary for every type of canning.
 Seems redundant to boil the jars if t

 he hot liquid I’m putting in them is already piping hot.

 What are your thoughts.
 Thx.
 Frank

-This is a tough question, because if you've been canning your tomato sauce this way with no problems, you may say "what's the big fuss?"
+This is a tough question, because if you’ve been doing it this way with no problems, you may say “what’s the big fuss?”
 However, I have to still recommend processing your tomato sauce.